stephenplusplus/grunt-wiredep/README.md

 # grunt-bower-install

-Inject your dependencies right into your HTML from Grunt.
+Inject your Bower dependencies right into your HTML from Grunt.

 ## Getting Started
 Install the module:

 ```
-npm install grunt-bower-install
+npm install grunt-bower-install --save-dev
 ```

 Include the task in your Gruntfile: